MENU

 Water Contamination Risk from Adjacent Land

-• Risks from adjacent land and water must be identified and documented as part of the annual inspection of your agricultural water source(s).
+• Risks from adjacent land and water should be identified and documented as part of the annual inspection of your agricultural water source(s).
 Such risks can include landfill sites, sewage treatment facilities, septic tanks and leach fields, or surrounding farm operations such as dairy farms or compost producers.

-• Preventive or corrective actions must be taken and documented if water contamination sources are identified.
+• Preventive or corrective actions should be taken and documented if water contamination sources are identified.
 Such actions can include the construction of physical barriers (berms, ditches, or fencing) or the use of a catch basin.
 You must inspect your water sources annually to ensure mitigation steps are still functioning as intended.

 Land Use and Soil Amendments

 Land use prior to grove establishment and patterns of adjacent land use can have food safety implications.
-The grower has no control over historic uses, but awareness of potential problems may help determine if mitigation is needed and what control options are feasible.
+The grower has no control over historical uses, but awareness of potential problems may help determine if mitigation is needed and what control options are feasible.

 • Compost must be handled and stored in a location and manner to minimize the potential for contamination of citrus fruit and surface waters.